-Fibroid Treatment in Kentucky
+Fibroid Treatment Options for Women in Kentucky

-Non-Surgical Fibroid Relief for Women from Louisville, Lexington and Cincinnati
+Providing Non-Surgical Fibroid Relief for Women from Louisville, Lexington and Cincinnati

 Have you been diagnosed with uterine fibroids or believe that you have fibroids and are looking for a safe, less invasive alternative to surgery?
 See our fibroid specialists at Louisville Fibroids.
 We specialize in a non-surgical Uterine Fibroid Embolization procedure that destroys the fibroid tissue by blocking its blood supply.
 It’s a safe procedure with minimal side effects and decreases pressure, pain and bleeding from fibroids.